JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7954 days**.

-And here is a just a random fact -  **There are no blossoms on the branches of a fig tree, instead it is inside the fruit**.
+And here is a just a random fact -  **The word alligator comes from the Spanish word El Lagarto, which means "The Lizard."**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)